TChang25/COOL/documentation/docs/Documentation/Backend Code/Location(CRUD)+Admin.md

 Once running, Spring Boot automatically connects to the database defined in application.properties.
 Any entity classes you created earlier will be mapped to their respective tables in the database.

+---

 ## 7. Controllers Layer

-The Controller Layer is responsible for exposing REST endpoints to the outside world.
-Controllers receive HTTP requests (such as GET, POST, PUT, and DELETE) and delegate the business logic to the service or repository layers.
+The Controller Layer is responsible for exposing RESTful endpoints to external clients.
+Controllers handle incoming HTTP requests (such as GET, POST, PUT, and DELETE) and delegate the underlying operations to the appropriate repository or service layer.

-We plan to create controllers for each entity:
-- LocationController
-- AppUserController
-- RoleController
-- UserLocationController
+Each controller maps to a specific entity in the system and allows interaction with the database through defined endpoints.

+- AppUserController — Manages user accounts, including creation, retrieval, updates, and deletion.
+Handles linking users to roles and locations.

+- DeviceController — Manages devices and their related details such as type, condition, and status.

+- HomeController — Serves as the default entry point for the API, providing a welcome or health-check endpoint.

+- LocationController — Handles CRUD operations for locations such as community centers and departments.

+- UserLocationAccessController — Manages the relationship between users and locations where access permissions are assigned.

+- UserLocationController — Manages user-to-location assignments and relationships, ensuring proper mapping between entities.

+- UserRoleController — Handles CRUD operations for user roles, defining permissions and user types (e.g., Admin, Citizen, Technician).

 These controllers will eventually provide full CRUD endpoints for managing data.